pbrucla/linux-scavenger-hunt/.clue-templates/clue07.md

 #### Installing Software ####

 Sometimes you need a new program.
-To install software on some versions of Linux (Ubuntu and Debian), you use the command `apt-get`.
+To install software on some versions of Linux (Ubuntu and Debian), including the one we use for this class, you use the command `apt-get`.
 On other versions (Fedora, CentOS) you use the command `yum`.
 Let's install a text editing program called `vim`.

     apt-get install vim